mne-tools/mne-python/doc/source/manual/convert.rst

 and the two auricular points) included in the digitization data.
-Using the locations of the fiducial points the digitization data are converted to the MEG head coordinate system employed in the MNE software, see Section 5.3.
+Using the locations of the fiducial points the digitization data are converted to the MEG head coordinate system employed in the MNE software, see :ref:`BJEBIBAI`.
 In the comparison of the channel names only the intial segment up to the first '-' (dash) in the EDF/EDF+/BDF channel name is significant.